mohanchandrasekar/HackerNews/README.md

 HackerNews application is created using Kotlin and coroutine with Koin framework

-HackerNewsReader Application using Android jetpack (Kotlin , Koin ,MVVM and Andoridx) Created HackerNews application which is implemeted following features,
+HackerNewsReader Application using Android jetpack (Kotlin , Koin , MVVM and kotlin coroutine) Created HackerNews application which is implemeted following features,

 Home screen with list of top items displayed in order (https://hacker-news.firebaseio.com/v0/topstories.json), and can be pulled to refresh.